michaelcvermeulen/microglia-loss-of-y/README.md

 # Mosaic loss of chromosome Y in human microglia

 This repository contains scripts to analyse the data and reproduce the figures from the Mosaic loss of chromosome Y in human microglia project.
-Scripts are written in Rmarkdown documents for readability and are organised in order of the Figures and Tables in the paper.
-Pre-processing scripts are provided as R documents.

 Mosaic loss of chromosome Y in human microglia.
 Michael C. Vermeulen, Richard Pearse, Tracy Young-Pearse, Sara Mostafavi Center for Molecular Medicine and Therapeutics, University of British Columbia, Vancouver, Canada